roglew/pappy-proxy/docs/source/overview.rst

 Request IDs
 -----------

-Request IDs are how you identify a request.
+Request IDs are how you identify a request and every command that involves specifying a request will take one or more request IDs.
 You can see it when you run ``ls``.
-In addition, you can prepend an ID with prefixes to get requests or responses associated with the request (for example its unmangled request or response) Here are the valid prefixes:
+In addition, you can prepend an ID with prefixes to get requests or responses associated with the request (for example if you modified the request or its response with the interceptor, you can get the unmangled versions.)
+Here are the valid
+prefixes:

 +----------+-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | Prefix   | Description                                                                                                                                                                                                             |